BL Metamorphosis: Manga

 BL Metamorphosis is written and illustrated by Kaori Tsurutani.
-It was serialized digitally on Comic Newtype from November 17, 2017 to October 9, 2020.
+It was serialized digitally on Comic Newtype from November 17, 2017, to October 9, 2020.
 The chapters were later released in five bound volumes by Kadokawa Shoten.

 At Anime Expo 2019, Seven Seas Entertainment announced that they had licensed the series in English for North American distribution.

 Film

 A live-action film adaptation was announced in January 2021.
 The film is directed by Shunsuke Kariyama, with scripts by Yoshikazu Okada, and produced by Hidehiro Kawano, Yutaka Tanito, Hiroko Ōgura.
 It premiered on June 17, 2022.
+The film won Best Picture at the 32nd Japanese Movie Critics Awards while Nobuko Miyamoto won the Diamond Award (also titled the Nagaharu Yodogawa Award).

 Reception

 BL Metamorphosis appeared on the top 50 best manga in the magazine Da Vinci.
 It was the #1 top-ranked manga in the women's category by Kono Manga ga Sugoi! and was named the #1 Best Manga of 2019 in Kono Manga o Yome!

 Publishers Weekly described the series as having an "unhurried pace" and praised the artwork, comparing it to Princess Jellyfish due to its female-centric view on subcultures in Japan.
 Rebecca Silverman from Anime News Network also praised the story, describing it as a "lovely story of friendship" built on common interests.